Chloe Grant: GB4 Championship

 In 2022, Grant competed in the 2022 GB4 Championship with Graham Brunton Racing and finished ninth in the drivers' championship.
 In 2024, she rejoined GB4 with KMR Sport and achieved her first podium in the series in the first round.

 FIA Girls on Track - Rising Stars

 Grant was a finalist for the 2022 edition of the Girls on Track - Rising Stars shootout, a collaboration between the FIA Women in Motorsports Commission and the Ferrari Driver Academy.

 F1 Academy

 Grant competing for ART Grand Prix in an F1 Academy race at the Red Bull Ring in 2023.

 On 16 March 2023, ART Grand Prix announced that Grant would compete in F1 Academy for their team.
 She started nineteen of the twenty-one races that season – missing two due to a rollover crash at Monza – and finished twelfth in the standings, with a highest finish of fourth.

 2025

 Grant revealed that she didn't have any racing confirmed in 2025 due to a lack of funding.
-She was able to do the Monteblanco weekend in the Porsche Sprint Challenge Iberico.
+She was able to do the Monteblanco weekend in the Porsche Sprint Challenge Iberica.
+Grant also later in the season competed in Iberian Supercars.